Nov 18, 2022

 It’s also possible to disable IPv6 on a wireless and ethernet connection together by entering the following command:

 Ensure to restart your device and connect to the internet again to check whether the “DNS server not responding” issue is resolved.

 11. Update the Network Adapter Driver

-An outdated network adapter driver can also be why the DNS server failed issue appears on your Windows computer.
+An outdated network adapter driver can also be why the DNS servers failed issue appears on your Windows computer.

 There are two options to update your network adapter driver – either manually or automatically.